roshbhatia/roshanbhatiadotcom/README.md

 Your article content in Markdown format.
 ```

-The `draft: true` property can be used to prevent an article from being published.
+Then add a corresponding HTML file to the `/public/writing/` directory.

 #### Projects

-Projects are automatically fetched from your GitHub account.
+Projects are automatically fetched from your GitHub account via the GitHub API.
 To include a project:

 1. Add the "internal" topic to the repository on GitHub:
    - Go to your repo on GitHub